Teechain: A Secure Payment Network with Asynchronous Blockchain Access: Evaluation

 \subsection{Blockchain cost}

-Payment networks place transactions on the blockchain to operate payment channels.
-We evaluate and compare: (i)~the number of transactions that \sys places onto the blockchain; and (ii)~the associated blockchain cost.
+We evaluate and compare: (i)~the number of transactions placed on the blockchain; and (ii)~the blockchain cost.
 We define the \emph{blockchain cost} as the amount of data placed on the blockchain to open and close a payment channel.
 Unlike existing solutions, \sys can assign multiple deposits to a single channel.
-For a fair comparison, we assume at most two deposits per channel.
-We abstract from particular blockchains and approximate cost by counting the pairs of public keys and signatures that must be placed onto the blockchain~\cite{burchert2017scalable}: a cost of 1 means one public key and one signature.
+For a fair comparison, we assume at most 2~deposits per channel, and we abstract from particular blockchains by counting the pairs of public keys and signatures~\cite{burchert2017scalable}.
+We compare with the Lightning Network~(LN)~\cite{poon2016bitcoin}, Duplex Micropayment Channels~(DMC)~\cite{decker2015duplex} and Scalable Funding of Micropayment Channels~(SFMC)~\cite{burchert2017scalable}.

 \Cref{tbl:cost} shows the number of transactions and the blockchain cost.
-For all solutions but LN, the number of transactions and the blockchain cost is higher if one party unilaterally closes the payment channel.
-For \emph{Duplex Micropayment Channels~(DMC)}~\cite{decker2015duplex}, the number of transactions required for each channel ranges from $2$ to $1+d+2$, where $d \geq 1$ defines the DMC transaction chain length.
-Since each DMC transaction requires 2 public keys and 2 signatures, the associated cost is the number of transactions multiplied by 2.
-In \emph{LN}, 4~transactions must be placed onto the blockchain, which contain both 6~public keys and 6~signatures, thus resulting in a cost of 6 across bilateral and unilateral termination.

-For \emph{Scalable Funding of Micropayment Channels~(SFMC)}~\cite{burchert2017scalable}, the number of transactions required for each channel ranges from $2/n$ to $(1+i)/n + (1+d+2)$, where $n$ is the total number of constructed payment channels and $i \geq 1$ and $d \geq 1$ define the funding and transaction chain's lengths.
-Since SFMC (i)~constructs shared channel groups of size $p > 2$; and (ii)~builds on DMC payment channels, it is possible that $p$ parties do not collaboratively close payment channels.
-Since each SFMC transaction (i)~requires $p$~signatures and (ii)~is shared between the $n$~payment channels, this results in a blockchain cost of $2p/n$ for each payment channel if all parties collaboratively close payment channels; $(1+i)(p/n) + 2(1+d+2)$ for each payment channel if closed unilaterally.
+For all solutions but LN, the cost is higher if one party unilaterally closes the channel.
+For DMC, the number of transactions required ranges from $2$ to $3 + d$, where $d \geq 1$ defines the DMC transaction chain length.
+In LN, 4~transactions must be placed onto the blockchain, which result in a cost of 6~across bilateral and unilateral termination.
+For SFMC, the number of transactions ranges from $2/n$ to $(1 + i)/n + (3 + d)$, where $n$ is the total number of constructed payment channels and $i$ and $d$ define the funding and transaction chain's lengths. respectively.
+Since each SFMC transaction requires $p$~signatures and is shared between the $n$~payment channels, the blockchain cost is $2p/n$ if all parties collaboratively close payment channels; $(1 + i)(p/n) + 2(3 + d)$ if closed unilaterally.